 Tom Sleigh was born in Mount Pleasant, Texas.
 He attended the California Institute of the Arts and Evergreen State College, and earned an MA from Johns Hopkins University.

 Sleigh has also worked as a journalist in Syria, Lebanon, Somalia, Kenya, Iraq, and Libya.
-He has received the Shelley Prize from the Poetry Society of America, an Individual Writer’s Award from the Lila Wallace/Reader’s Digest Fund, and fellowships from the American Academy in Berlin, the Guggenheim Foundation, and the National Endowment for the Arts, among many others.
-He is a Distinguished Professor in the MFA program at Hunter College and lives in Brooklyn.
+He has received the Shelley Prize from the Poetry Society of America, an Individual Writer’s Award from the Lila Wallace/Reader’s Digest Fund, and fellowships from the American Academy in Berlin, the Guggenheim Foundation, and the National Endowment for the Arts, among many other arts organizations.
+He is a distinguished professor in the MFA program at Hunter College and lives in Brooklyn.